stevencurtis/SwiftCoding/AlamofireNetworking/README.md

 How does that look?

-Let us take a break for the `URLProtocolMock` instance
+Let us take a break for the `URLProtocolMock` instance.

 ## The URLProtocolMock
 ![URLProtocolMock](Images/URLProtocolMock.png)<br>